Soumyak10/HealthChallengeTracker/README.md

 ## Overview

 The Health Challenge Tracker is a single-page application (SPA) developed with Angular 14+ that allows users to log their workout sessions, filter and search through their workout history, and visualize their progress.
-This project makes use of Angular Material and PrimeNG for UI components and TailwindCSS for styling.
+This project makes use of PrimeNG for UI components and TailwindCSS for styling.
 It also includes local storage for data persistence and is deployed on Netlify.

 ## Features